marcuslimdw/marcuslimdw.github.io/about.md

 permalink: /about/
 ---

 I'm a law student turned data scientist.
-I write code (mostly Python, with some Scala and SQL) for a living, then when I can find the time, I go home and write more code.
-I'm particularly interested in machine learning and deep learning.
+I'm most familiar with Python and Scala, and I dabble in C and Haskell on the side.

+Things I believe:

+* Readability counts.
+* Deep learning is super awesome.
+* Writing code is an art.
+Life is too short to write bad code.